Take-Me1010/fileOpener/README.md

 So you can't check its input and output.
 (If an error happens, you can check it in OUTPUT console in VSCode.
 But the console can show many garbled characters, especially Japanese, and so on.
 If this extension doesn't work well, try to turn this setting into true.

+## future works

+Set the application path by the regular expression.

 ## changelog